-There are now 8 submarine cable landing stations in China.
+There are now the following submarine cables landing in Mainland China:

 China Telecom owns three cable landing stations, including

 China Unicom owns four cable landing stations, including:

 China Mobile owns two cable landing stations: